There are two types of authorised third party provider (TPP):

 Account Information Service Providers (AISPs)– Also known as aggregators, these are companies that allow you to see a consolidated view of your different financial accounts (e.g. money management tools).

-Payment Initiation Service Providers (PISPs) – Companies who can initiate payments from your online payment account on your behalf (e.g. an alternative to using your card to make a payment online)
+Payment Initiation Service Providers (PISPs) – Companies that can initiate payments from your online payment account on your behalf (e.g. an alternative to using your card to make a payment online).

-The TPP should explain what services they are providing you and how they will use your data.
-You will need to give explicit consent for the TPP to act on your behalf as we’ll take any instruction from them being instructed by you.
+The TPP should explain what services it is providing you and how it will use your data.
+You will need to give explicit consent for the TPP to act on your behalf as we’ll treat any instruction from it as an instruction from you.